 Historically, I was always terrified of being judged.
 Heck if you go on The Confused Millennial's Instagram page (formerly my personal page) and scroll way back, you will barely see a single selfie out of fear of judgment!
 Even in keeping up with this blog in its infancy, I was scared I would get writer's block again and quit.

-I want to take a look at some of the best (and simultaneously worst) advice I have received (primarily for blogging and starting a business, but it holds true in most other areas of life as well):
+Identifying as a creative is a struggle when these spurts happen so frequently in my life.
+I want to take a look at some of the best (and simultaneously worst) advice I've received.
+The advice is primarily for blogging and starting a business, but it holds true in most other areas of life as well:

 your voice is how you talk with your closest friends.

 That's it.
 Think about it… that's usually when you are your most creative and unique self.
 This is when your guard is down and you're more comfortable and authentic.
-Don't try to be more polished or more crude than you actually are.
-Do try to make your thoughts coherent and logical (if you're prone to rants like me 😉).
-Don't worry about appealing to that “ideal audience” if it's not true to your voice, because even if you have that audience eating out of the palm of your hand, you will (probably) be miserable.
+Don't try to be more polished or crude than you actually are.
+Do try to make your thoughts coherent and logical.
+Especially if you're prone to rants like me!
+Don't worry about appealing to that “ideal audience” if it's not true to your voice.
+Even if you have that audience eating out of the palm of your hand, you will (probably) be miserable.